You are now leaving AMAZE.org.

 “All adults were once children.
 However, only a few adults remember it.”

-Kevin Kypers is a “professional doodler” with a BFA in animation from the University of the Arts in Philadelphia.
-In addition to a number of disparate freelance projects, Kevin’s resume includes storyboarding for NBC/Sprout’s Astroblast! and directing/animating a handful of holiday-themed web videos for Post-it Notes.
-Kevin values dreams, empathy, and crude drawings.
+K. Kypers is a “professional doodler” with a BFA in animation from the University of the Arts in Philadelphia.
+In addition to their work on My Friend is Transgender and contributing to several other Amaze projects, their resume includes storyboarding for NBC/Sprout’s Astroblast! and directing/animating a handful of holiday-themed web videos for Post-it Notes.
+K. values dreams, empathy, and crude drawings.

 Arnold Wasajja Suuna is a self taught animator/ 3D generalist who lives in Kampala, Uganda.
 He has been teaching 3D animation for 5 years in Kampala.
 He wants to eventually master storytelling (through animation of course)because that is his new obsession and Uganda has so many untold stories.